fionafibration/owoScript/README.md

 If statements have the syntax
 ```
 if {
-    // statements or nothing
+    // statements or nop;
 }
 else {
-    // statements or nothing
+    // statements or nop;
 }
 ```
 and pop the top value of the stack.
 If it is truthy, the first block is executed.
 Otherwise,